Dublin–Galway Greenway: Athlone–Galway

 The planning of this route via Ballinasloe (as part of Ireland's Hidden Heartlands) by the National Roads Authority was requested by Galway County Council in June 2014 and was in the planning stage in July 2015.
 There was opposition from multiple stakeholders: the Galway Cycling Campaign objected to the proposal to place the route, the "Galway to Athlone Cycleway", near to the N6 national primary road.
 Teachta Dála for Galway East, Ciarán Cannon stated in September 2015 that significant numbers of local landowners also expressed concern about the preferred route.
 In October 2015 Minister for Transport, Tourism and Sport Paschal Donohoe announced the withdrawal of funding for the section until the concerns of local landowners had been resolved.

 In January 2017, Minister Shane Ross announced a new consultation process, and 55 submissions were received by February.
 In 2018 this section was still in the planning phase, with funding secure from Transport Infrastructure Ireland (TII).
 A public project office was planned in early 2019.
 By July 2019 a preferred route following the rail line to Monksland, turning southwards through Crannagh More, by the River Shannon opposite Clonmacnoise, west towards Moore, crossing the R357 north of Shannonbridge, crossing the River Suck, and taking the disused Grand-Canal branch to Ballinasloe, before passing through Loughrea, Clarinbridge and Oranmore before going into Galway city, was published.
 Funding was allocated to Galway County Council in December 2019.

 Public consultation on five potential Athlone–Galway routes began in January 2021.
 In December 2021, the route selection process was completed and the proposed Route 5 was selected as the preferred route to complete the Dublin–Galway Greenway.
 The route will pass through Shannonbridge, Ballinasloe, Clonfert, Meelick, Portumna, Woodford, Gort, Coole Park, Kinvara, Kilcolgan, Clarinbridge and Oranmore, before reaching Galway city.
 Ballinasloe would be connected by a branch from Shannonbridge.

 Plans were still in the early stage in January 2025.

 In March 2025 plans for a spur to Ballyleague, dubbed the "Lough Ree Greenway" were published for public consultation.

+In June 2026, €10m funding for the 27-kilometre Athlone - Shannonbridge leg was announced by Transport Infrastructure Ireland.